 The DIMC and FIMC are multi-professional exams open to appropriately experienced nurses, paramedics and doctors.
 For each exam, applicants may have trained through recognised PHEM training programmes or obtained alternative forms of pre-hospital training.
 Access to the DIMC and FIMC exam and the applicable regulations are demonstrated in figure 1.4a and b.

-Regulations to apply to sit the DIMC and FIMC exams are available through the Faculty of Pre-Hospital Care exams website, described in section 1.9.
+The regulations to apply to sit the DIMC and FIMC exams are available on the Royal College of Surgeons of Edinburgh website on the examinations page.